-- Always secure your laptop, important equipment, files, and your personal belongings, even when you are at the office - Do not leave sensitive documents on your desk or on your computer screen when you walk away, even just for a minute - Only use company-issued USB drives.
-Do not plug any personal external drive into your Snowflake devices - Be paranoid in public.
-Don't work on a confidential presentation on a train or have a sensitive conversation while you're waiting in line at your local coffee shop - Don't modify or disable passwords or other security and safety features - Don't let anyone you don't know to be a Snowflake "tailgate" behind you through our doors, even if it feels a little awkward - Immediately report any security incidents (including lost, stolen, or accidentally distributed passwords, sensitive information, or confidential information) to security@snowflake.com - Report suspicious activity in the office to building personnel or the Workplace team Please see the Security Policies for more information.
+- Always secure your laptop, important equipment, files, and your personal belongings, even when you are at the office. - Do not leave sensitive documents on your desk or on your computer screen when you walk away, even just for a minute. - Only use company-issued USB drives.
+Do not plug any personal external drive into your Snowflake devices.

+- Be paranoid in public.
+Don't work on a confidential presentation on a train or have a sensitive conversation while you're waiting in line at your local coffee shop. - Don't modify or disable passwords or other security and safety features. - Don't let anyone you don't know to be a Snowflake "tailgate" behind you through our doors, even if it feels a little awkward. - Immediately report any security incidents (including lost, stolen, or accidentally distributed passwords, sensitive information, or confidential information) to security@ snowflake.com. - Report suspicious activity in the office to building personnel or Facilities at facilities@snowflake.com.

+Please see the Confluence page titled "Security Policies" for more information.